Mygod/ohbem/README.md

 # Ohbem

-Ohbem is a judgemental library that computes PvP rankings for Pokemon GO.
+Ohbem is an optimized judgemental library that computes PvP rankings for Pokemon GO.

 ## Usage